Caedin/TimeSeriesEncoder/README.md

     - Improved encoding speed for CSV module by up to 12x, improved decode speed for CSV module by up to 3x.
     - Some performance improvements for JSON module as well that shares underlying encoder
+    - Added functional_compression parameter to CSVEncoder.encode_csv.
+The default behavior is to not use functional compression, enabling it can reduce file size at the cost of longer encoding times.
     - Bug fixes, more tests

 ## 0.2.0